Description

 #Delete original signature files

-- Select the required domain.
+- Select your domain from the sidebar..

 The Create a GPO option in the right-click menu.